TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Introduction.rst

    :ref:`write your own <t3extbasebook:developing-a-custom-viewhelper>`.

-   ViewHelpers can do simple processing such as remove spaces with the :ref:`t3viewhelper:typo3fluid-fluid-spaceless` Viewhelper or create a link as is done in the TYPO3 Fluid Viewhelper :ref:`t3viewhelper:typo3-fluid-link-page`.
+   ViewHelpers can do simple processing such as remove spaces with the :ref:`t3viewhelper:typo3fluid-fluid-spaceless` ViewHelper or create a link as is done in the TYPO3 Fluid Viewhelper :ref:`t3viewhelper:typo3-fluid-link-page`.

 Object Accessors: